NandhiniCR/git-learning-lab/README.md

 NOTE:- short, professional, and strong.

 Let's Start
-Git commands are not imfinte.
+Git commands are not infinte.
 They fall into 10 main categories.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. SETUP AND CONFIGURATION COMMANDS
    A) git --version